denismattos/Future-Expansion-Continued/README.md

 * Since I did not create the mod, I will not accept donations for it.
 ## Changelog
 Forewords to some updates are on [a separate file](https://github.com/denismattos/Future-Expansion-Continued/blob/main/forewords.md).
+### 4.1.4
+Documentation now contains a file [listing all other versions of Future Expansion I know of](https://github.com/denismattos/Future-Expansion-Continued/blob/main/alternative_versions.md).
 ### 4.1.3.2
 I'm an idiot and actually forgot a .json, because it was on a subfolder.
 ### 4.1.3.1